-require llowing form, to be furnished by the county, and data for any individual placed on probation of Community Corrections of the Department n under the supervision of the
+The following form, to be furnished by the county, shall be used in transmitting the required data for any individual placed on probation under the supervision of the Division of Community Corrections of the Department of Corrections:

-Circuit Court, County of -
+Circuit Court, County of \\\\\.

 To the Mississippi Department of Corrections:

-You are hereby notified that at the circuit court, Judge person was tried, convicted and sentenced to The sentence was suspended and the person presiding, the following named to a term in the State Penitentiary.
+You are hereby notified that at the term, 2 , of the circuit court, Judge presiding, the follow ving named person was tried, convicted and sente enced to a term in the State P enitentiary.
+The sentence was suspended and the person was placed on proba tion:

 Name Alias

 Date of sentence Crime

 Term of sentence Sex

 Race Appealed

-Remarks: Give brief summary of crime con nmitted.
+Remarks: Give brief summary of crime committed.

-Dated - , 2 Clerk.
+Dated \\\\\, 2\\\\.

+\\\\\Clerk.